NullVoxPopuli/guides/source/routing/loading-and-error-substates.md

 The Ember Router allows you to provide feedback that a route is loading, as well as when an error occurs in loading a route.

+The routes for `error` and `loading` are implicitly defined for you, so they should not be added to your router.

 ## `loading` substates

 During the `beforeModel`, `model`, and `afterModel` hooks, data may take some